Colourful Copenhagen

 Looking for truly old and cute houses?

-You will find many in the streets nearby the beautiful Frederiksholm Canal which encircles the islet of Slotsholmen and Christiansborg Palace (where the Danish Parliament is located).
+You’ll find many in the streets near the beautiful Frederiksholm Canal, which encircles the islet of Slotsholmen and Christiansborg Palace (where the Danish Parliament is located).

-Along with the neighbouring street Snaregade, it is in fact one of the oldest streets in Copenhagen and if you stroll down the cobblestoned streets you will see many quirky and unique houses in different colours.
+Along with the neighbouring street Snaregade, it’s in fact one of the oldest streets in Copenhagen, and if you stroll down the cobblestoned streets in this area, you’ll see many quirky and unique houses in different colours.

 The Old Inner City (The Latin Quarter)

-The area is full of coffee shops, bars, restaurants, bicycle shops as well as vintage and second hand shops making it perfect for a leisurely stroll.
-We love the atmosphere.
+It’s full of coffee shops, bars, restaurants, bicycle shops, as well as vintage and second-hand shops, making it perfect for a leisurely stroll.

 Landemærket